 Please go to 'PATTERN BOOK' for more details and to order

 The Caughley Society was formed in 1999.
 Its aims are to educate the public in the subject of Caughley porcelains, to promote research and study in all matters relating to Caughley porcelain and to disseminate the useful knowledge gained for the public benefit.

 The Society holds two meetings annually, in April and October, at the Coalport China Museum site near Ironbridge in Shropshire, England, home of the national Caughley collection.
 These comprise talks, discussions, opportunities to study representative pieces, and give a chance for members to socialise.
 To find out more about these, please click on the 'MEETINGS PROGRAMME' button on the left of this page.

 The Society also publishes four newsletters a year, distributed free to members.
 To read more about these, please click on the 'NEWSLETTERS' button on the left of this page.

-In 2002, the Society was responsible for erecting a memorial at the factory site, seen above at its unveiling with the Society's then-President, Geoffrey Godden.
+In 2002, the Society was responsible for erecting a memorial at the factory site, seen above at its unveiling with the Society's then-President, the late Geoffrey Godden.